 - Which materials are used for dental inlays?

 - How much do dental inlays cost?

-A dental inlay is a type of dental filling which either complements or fills damaged parts of the teeth.
+A dental inlay is a type of dental filling that either complements or fills damaged parts of the teeth.
 When the removed parts are so big due to tooth decay or damage that the dental filling is no longer suitable for its proper filling, tooth inserts are possible solutions.
 The difference between dental inlays and other types of dental fillings is that dental inlays are manufactured for and adjusted to the individual tooth.
 A dental inlay is used for minor injuries where it is not necessary to cover the entire chewing surface.

 Dental inlays are the solution when the tooth isn’t so damaged to require a dental implant.
 Also, the application of a dental inlay improves the aesthetics of the teeth because it covers up even the smallest defects.